Ludvík Svoboda: Presidency

-Normalisation period
+Normalization period

 President Svoboda survived the removal of reformist Communists in Czechoslovakia in the aftermath of the Prague Spring, while passively witnessing the purges and the suffocation of the civil liberties that had briefly been restored.
-He even helped muzzle the press and also contributed to Dubček's replacement with Gustáv Husák in April 1969.
+He even helped muzzle the press and contributed to Dubček's replacement with Gustáv Husák in April 1969.
 To the day he died, he believed and maintained that his submissive conduct before Brezhnev helped save thousands of lives from "immense consequences"; and he defended this policy by invoking his own memories of the horrors of war.

-Svoboda resisted Husák's attempts to oust him from the presidency until 1975, when he was forced to retire through a constitutional act (paragraph 64 Nr.143/1968 Sb.).
-This act stated that if the incumbent president was unable to carry out his office's duties for a year or more, the Federal Assembly had the right to elect a permanent successor.
+Husák never trusted Svoboda, and made numerous attempts to oust him.
+Svoboda was able to resist until 1975, when he was forced to retire through a constitutional act (paragraph 64 Nr.143/1968 Sb.).
+This act stated that if the incumbent president was unable to carry out his duties for a year or more, the Federal Assembly had the right to elect a permanent successor.
 In Svoboda's case, he had been in ill health for some time, making the act relevant.
+Husák succeeded him.

-Despite being misused by politicians for their goals several times, Svoboda still enjoys a limited credit among Czechs and Slovaks, probably due to his brave stance and fortitude on several occasions during crucial moments of Czechoslovak history.
+Despite being misused by politicians for their goals several times, Svoboda still enjoys some credibility among Czechs and Slovaks, probably due to his bravery during crucial moments of Czechoslovak history.
 Squares and streets in both the Czech Republic and Slovakia continue to bear his name, while those of most other Communist-era leaders were removed after the Velvet Revolution.
-His attitude can be perhaps explained by his own words: "All I have ever done must be measured by my intention to serve best my people and my country."
+His attitude can be perhaps explained in his own words: "All I have ever done must be measured by my intention to serve best my people and my country."